Alan01252/pixi-tilemap-tutorial/readme.md

 # About

-Pixi-tilemap allows a developer to create tilemaps based on PIXI.js
+Pixi-tilemap allows a developer to create tilemaps based on PIXI.js and https://github.com/pixijs/pixi-tilemap

 # Example Usage